KLA Corporation (KLAC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Diving into KLA Corporation’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, KLA Corporation’s operating margin expanded by 3 percentage points over the last five years.
-On top of that, its share count shrank by 15.4%.
+We can take a deeper look into KLA Corporation’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, KLA Corporation’s operating margin expanded by 2.8 percentage points over the last five years.
+On top of that, its share count shrank by 15.1%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

-In Q3, KLA Corporation reported adjusted EPS of $8.81, up from $7.33 in the same quarter last year.
-This print beat analysts’ estimates by 2.2%.
-Over the next 12 months, Wall Street expects KLA Corporation’s full-year EPS of $34.80 to grow 3.4%.
+In Q4, KLA Corporation reported adjusted EPS of $8.85, up from $8.20 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects KLA Corporation’s full-year EPS of $35.45 to grow 14.6%.

 10. Cash Is King